mmzsource/tankbattle/README.md

 - Jeroen van Wijgerden, who build a (privately hosted) tankbattle renderer and helped during design and development of the tankbattle server.
 - Gertjan Maas who created the docker file and helped deploying the server
+- Jasper Stam who build an awesome [tankbattle renderer](https://github.com/stam/tankbattle-renderer) (and kept asking for new cool features)

 ## Some Ideas